NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 Regarding numeral base conversion, the objective is to expand the representation range by $$k$$.
 Therefore, the β-base should be converted to at least $$β(k^{2/d})$$ (according to **eq2**, cos and sin appear in pairs.
 This can be regarded as a β-base representation with $$d/2$$ bits, not $$d$$).
 Alternatively, the original base $$10000$$ can be replaced with $$10000k$$, which is the NTK-aware Scaled RoPE.
 As discussed earlier, since positional embedding has taught the model the sequence relative information, NTK-aware Scaled RoPE can achieve good performance in longer contexts without fine-tuning.

 ### Let’s dig further
-You might wonder, Why do we call it “NTK (Neural Tangent Kernel) ?
-In fact, it is the academic background of  @bloc97 that makes him/her use this term to name it.
+You might wonder, Why do we call it NTK (Neural Tangent Kernel) ?
+In fact, it is the academic background of  @bloc97 that makes him use this term to name it.

 In "[Fourier Features Let Networks Learn High-Frequency Functions in Low-Dimensional Domains](https://arxiv.org/abs/2006.10739)", authors use NTK methods to demonstrate that neural networks cannot learn high-frequency signals well.
 Instead, one solution is to transform it into Fourier features, which share the same idea with the Sinusoidal position encoding we explain in **eq1**.